 Dean Charles Wright, far right, with Fashion Studies students and faculty in Hong Kong, China. (credit: Jacky Wong, This is Asia Tours Hong Kong)

-Throughout his first few months on the job, Wright discovered some particular strengths of KCAD.
+Points of Pride Throughout his first few months on the job, Wright discovered some particular strengths of KCAD.
 “There is a collaborative spirit here among students, faculty, and disciplines,” he says.
 “Not only does KCAD have strong programs in fine art and design, but it understands how fine art and design are connected as well.
 That broader perspective of what creative professionals are capable of feeds directly into an approach that’s all about positioning students to succeed, no matter what discipline they’re studying.”

 The college’s relationship with the West Michigan community also stood out.
 “KCAD faculty helped Grand Rapids Public Schools design the curriculum for the Grand Rapids Public Museum School, which emphasizes design thinking and place-based education.
 In collaboration with Spectrum Health Innovations, LLC, KCAD students helped develop a prototype for the Epilepsy Monitoring Unit to facilitate improved care for patients and are now working on medical device innovation, design, and development,” Wright says.
 Projects with disability arts organization DisArt and contemporary arts group SiTE:LAB and community murals facilitated by KCAD’s UICA, as well as opportunities to meet and interact with an international roster of artists and designers via the Grand Rapids Art Museum, are additional examples he cites.
 “How exciting to be at a college where this kind of work happens every day!”

-While getting to know the KCAD community, Wright has also noted opportunities to enhance programs and student learning experiences.
+Aiming for Excellence While getting to know the KCAD community, Wright has also noted opportunities to enhance programs and student learning experiences.
 “As an institution, KCAD is always looking for ways to evolve its academic programs, increase inclusivity, and achieve high safety standards,” he says.